primodiumxyz/reactive-tables/README.md

   { runOnInit: true },
 ); // this is the default behavior
 // `runOnInit` can be set to false to avoid triggering the callbacks on the initial state
-// -> { table: undefined, $record: bobRecord, current: undefined, prev: undefined, type: "enter" }
+// -> { table: undefined, record: bobRecord, current: undefined, prev: undefined, type: "enter" }

 // Increase the score of Charlie, which will have them enter the query condition registry.Player.update({ score: 1 }, charlieRecord);
-// -> { table: registry.Player, $record: charlieRecord, current: { id: "player3", name: "Charlie", score: 1, level: 1 }, prev: undefined, type: "enter" }
+// -> { table: registry.Player, record: charlieRecord, current: { id: "player3", name: "Charlie", score: 1, level: 1 }, prev: undefined, type: "enter" }

 // Update their score again, within the query condition registry.Player.update({ score: 5 }, charlieRecord);
-// -> { table: registry.Player, $record: charlieRecord, current: { id: "player3", name: "Charlie", score: 5, level: 1 }, prev: { id: "player3", name: "Charlie", score: 1, level: 1 }, type: "update" }
+// -> { table: registry.Player, record: charlieRecord, current: { id: "player3", name: "Charlie", score: 5, level: 1 }, prev: { id: "player3", name: "Charlie", score: 1, level: 1 }, type: "update" }

 // Increase the level of Bob, which will have them exit the query condition registry.Player.update({ level: 2, score: 0 }, bobRecord);
-// -> { table: registry.Player, $record: bobRecord, current: undefined, prev: { id: "player2", name: "Bob", score: 10, level: 1 }, type: "exit" }
+// -> { table: registry.Player, record: bobRecord, current: undefined, prev: { id: "player2", name: "Bob", score: 10, level: 1 }, type: "exit" }

 // Unsubscribe from the query (when done or on unmount) unsubscribe();